ConorWilliams/libfork/README.md

 Three schedulers are provided by `libfork`:

 - [`lf::lazy_pool`](https://conorwilliams.github.io/libfork/api/schedule.html#lazy-pool) is a NUMA-aware work-stealing scheduler that is suitable for general use.
 This should be the default choice for most applications.
 - [`lf::busy_pool`](https://conorwilliams.github.io/libfork/api/schedule.html#busy-pool) is also a NUMA-aware work-stealing scheduler however workers will busy-wait for work instead of sleeping.
-This often gains very little performance over `lf::lazy_pool` and should only be prefered if you have an otherwise idle machine and you are willing to sacrifice a lot of power consumption for very little performance.
+This often gains very little performance over `lf::lazy_pool` and should only be preferred if you have an otherwise idle machine and you are willing to sacrifice a lot of power consumption for very little performance.
 - [`lf::unit_pool`](https://conorwilliams.github.io/libfork/api/schedule.html#lazy-pool) is single threaded scheduler that is suitable for testing and debugging.